yolandayangg/n224p4-beans/README.md

 * Create useful and clean sign-up page (reference UX design principles; make sure the sign-up is not overwhelming etc.)
 * Link social media (Instagram, Twitter)

+### New Elements Added:

+#### Visual Thoughts
+* Simple sign up/register page
+* Pink theme is maintaned throughout all pages
+* Wanted more visuals and interactive element
+  * Click images to learn more about the various volunteer opportunities in the "Volunteer" page
+  * Drop-down to separetly keep AP CSP assignments from the rest of the page

+#### Technical Elements
+* Want a less time consuming method of keeping list of club member's info
+  * Sign-up form linked to Google Form, which then directly puts information in a spreasheet